 Interested in expanding and deepening my work as a counselor and psychotherapist, I entered and completed my analytic training with the Inter-Regional Society of Jungian Analysts (IRSJA).
 Along with working as a Jungian Psychoanalyst, I am licensed as a Professional Counselor (LPC) in the state of Colorado #2612.
 In addition, I have completed the hours and passed the national exam for the American Art Therapy Association (AATA) Registration and Certification (ATR-BC).
 My analytic training and supervision hours fulfilled the certification requirements as a psychoanalyst (NCPsyA) under the National Association of the Advancement of Psychoanalysis (NAAP).
 I have also had other introductory trainings in EMDR resourcing, NLP, Focusing, Psychodrama and Somatic Processing, and I have completed Level Two of Brainspotting.

-I have had extensive clinical supervision and colloquium hours with Don Kalsched with his approach to working with trauma, Joe McNair on his thoughts on alchemy as the primary imagination for looking at clinical material, Gus Cwik on his associative dreaming process, Mark Winborn with deep listening and styles of interpretation, and Paula McKinnon on working with dreams social systems thinking.
+I have had extensive clinical supervision and colloquium hours with Don Kalsched and his clinical approach with traumatic material; Joe McNair and his deep knowledge and thoughts on using alchemy as the primary imagination in the clinical work; Gus Cwik and his associative dreaming process as it relates to the third or intersubjective material, Mark Winborn who focused on deep listening and the art and styles of interpretation; and Paula McKinnon on working with dreams social systems thinking.
+My experience of working with dreams comes most definitely from over 16 years of my own Jungian analysis and dream work.

-Since 1994, my clinical practice has been in Boulder, Colorado serving the Boulder/Denver/Ft Collins area.
-Prior to that time, I worked in various mental health settings, including early intervention nurseries, therapeutic school, residential and outpatient with children, adolescents and adults, and a hospital environment with a range of medical conditions and people of all ages.
+Since 1994, my clinical practice has been in Boulder, Colorado serving the Boulder/Denver/Ft Collins area, but I have worked in various mental health settings, including early intervention nurseries, therapeutic school, residential and outpatient with children, adolescents and adults, and a city hospital environment with a range of medical conditions and people of all ages.
+During this time, I also conducted independent art therapy research with pregnant women (HRB accepted at Presbyterian St. Lukes Hopsital in Denver), which led to several academic presentations and publications.
 For eight years, I was a faculty member at Naropa University where I participated in curriculum development and admissions, and taught graduate art psychotherapy course work, including professional seminar and ethics, adult development, and group dynamics and skills.
-During this time I conducted independent art therapy research (HRB accepted), which led to academic publications.
-I specialize in the following areas:
+Currently, I teach a section of the graduate transpersonal psychology requirement focused on the Introduction to Jung’s concepts and analytical psychology.